YakovL/iq-test-doc/readme.md

 For now, a single generic `EIP155BlockchainProvider` that supports all EVM compatible blockchains is available in the `@iqprotocol/eip155` package.
 The SDK is extendable and other providers can be created in the future.

-Let's install dependencies for fetching some info:
+Let's install dependencies to fetch some info and do some staking/renting/swapping:

 ```
 npm i @iqprotocol/eip155  ethers typescript ts-node @types/node